nasa/astrobee_gds/docs/debugging_tab.md

 `SETTINGS_METHOD_SET_ZONES`.
 The set zones command overwrites the keepin and keepout zones originally on the robot.

 Idle propulsion turns off the propulsion units by sending `MOBILITY_METHOD_IDLE_PROPULSION`.
+The No-Op and Wipe High Level Processor buttons send `ADMIN_METHOD_NOOP` and `ADMIN_METHOD_WIPE_HLP`, respectively.
+The table displays the content of the CommState message.

+### Component States

+This subtab (`gov.nasa.arc.verve.freeflyer.workbench.parts.advanced.ComponentsPart`) displays the content from the ComponentConfig and ComponentState message.
+For each component, it displays whether or not the component is present.
+If it is present, it displays if it is powered, its temperature and its current draw.

+### Inertia Properties

+This subtab (`gov.nasa.arc.verve.freeflyer.workbench.parts.advanced.InertiaPart`) displays the contents of the InertialProperties message.
+To change the inertia properties on the robot, select an inertia configuration from the dropdown that is populated by `InertiaConfigurations.json`.
+Click Configure Inertia, which sends `SETTINGS_METHOD_SET_INERTIA` with the appropriate parameters.

 ### Operating Limits